- September 03, 2024

 Prerequisites: DESN1302, DESN2301

-This final capstone course builds on the capstone preparation course through actual implementation of the capstone project proposal.
-The execution will be conducted with a collaborative team under guidance of the faculty.
-Each individual will also reflect on the experience and prepare a portfolio submission to be used in the professional world.
+This final capstone course provides the opportunity for each learner to plan and design a unique portfolio-ready design piece.
+Learners will also reflect on the experience and prepare a portfolio submission to be used in the professional world.

 This course explores the principles of advertising and promotion for products and services in business to consumer (B2C) and business to business (B2B) markets in addition, the course emphasis the end-user experience.
 Learners develop a clear, comprehensive branding strategy for a product or service based upon the fact that a brand is the totality of how consumers perceive, experience, and respond to a product or service.
 Learners focus on promotions, point of purchase, direct response, and media planning.